DLTcollab/tangle-accelerator/README.md

 # Tangle-accelerator

-`Tangle-accelerator` is an intermediate server accelerateing interactions with the Tangle.
-It behaves like swarm nodes which can provide expected services as full node for most use cases.
+`Tangle-accelerator` is a caching proxy server for [IOTA](https://www.iota.org/), which can cache API requests and rewrite their responses as needed to be routed through full nodes.
+Thus, one instance of `Tangle-accelerator` can serve thousands of Tangle requests at once without accessing remote full nodes frequently.

+As an intermediate server accelerateing interactions with the Tangle, it faciliates [dcurl](https://github.com/DLTcollab/dcurl) to perform hardware-accelerated PoW operations on edge devices.
+In the meanwhile, `Tangle-accelerator` provides shortcuts for certain use scenarios such as MAM and [TangleID](https://github.com/TangleID).

+At the moment, it is not feasible to host fully-functioned full nodes on Raspberry Pi class Arm devices, but Raspberry Pi 3 is known to be capable to execute `Tangle-accelerator` without problems.
+Since it is written in C/C++ with [entangled](https://github.com/iotaledger/entangled), both footprint and startup time are behaved pretty well.

-## Building
+## Building from Source

-Tangle-accelerator is built and run through [bazel](https://www.bazel.build/):
+`Tangle-accelerator` is built and launched through [bazel](https://www.bazel.build/):

 ```
 $ bazel run //tangle_accelerator
 ```

 ## Developing

-- Please run `./hooks/autohook.sh install` after initial checkout.
+- Please run `hooks/autohook.sh install` after initial checkout.
 - Pass `-c dbg` for building with debug symbols.

 ### Tools required for running git commit hook